cphdat2sem2017-A/Week7-Scrum/README.md

 Waffle: Kasper

 ## Day 5
 Presentation of group work: Product Backlog grooming and prioritization of requirements for Fog semester project.

 This is done group wise with teachers / Alpha Solutions.
-There will be a plan with meeting time for groups.
+See review plan in repo.